-We love playing with gloop (oobleck) in this house & these seeds just seemed a perfect accompaniment for some seasonal gloopy messy play!
+We love playing with gloop (oobleck) & these seeds just seemed a perfect accompaniment for some seasonal gloopy messy play!

-We added a packet of cornflour to a large shallow plastic box.
-This box works really well for indoor messy play, as most of the mess is contained but it still offers enough room for exploration & play.
+We added a packet of cornflour to a large shallow plastic box, which works really well for indoor messy play.
+The mess is contained but it still offers lots of room for exploration & play.
 I would recommend covering your floor if it's carpeted... the gloop does have a tendency to spread.

 The cornflour provided some great sensory exploration even before the water was added

 We mixed a few drops of yellow & red liquid food colouring to cold water to create a orange-ish pumpkin colour, & added the liquid to the cornflour a little at a time.

 Minnie mixed until the cornflour & water were combined & the mixture thickened.
 (Take care not to add to much water or the mixture will become too runny & won't have that 'magic' gloop quality!)